Redoniii/PabauTask1/README.md

 ```

 This will start the development server.
 Open [http://localhost:5173](http://localhost:5173) (the port might be different, check your terminal) to view it in the browser.

+I also deployed the project to see what it looks like: http://musicguitar.netlify.app

 ## Available Scripts